panva/node-oidc-provider/docs/README.md

 ### scopes

 Array of additional scope values that the OP signals to support in the discovery endpoint.
 Only add scopes the Authorization Server has a corresponding resource for.
-Resource Server scopes don't belong here, see `features.resourceIndicators`.
+Resource Server scopes don't belong here, see `features.resourceIndicators` for configuring those.

 _**default value**_: